MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 ### Workaround

-If you're upgrading from version 22, use the following Sync-NavApp cmdlet to synchronize the base application in the ForceSync mode during upgrade:
+If you're upgrading from version 22, use the [Sync-NavApp cmdlet](/powershell/module/microsoft.dynamics.nav.apps.management/sync-navapp) to synchronize the base application in the ForceSync mode during upgrade, for example:

-If you're upgrading from version 22, synchronize the base application in ForceSync mode using the [Sync-NavApp cmdlet](/powershell/module/microsoft.dynamics.nav.apps.management/sync-navapp).
-For example:

 ```ps
 SyncNavApp -ServiceInstance <BC 23 server instance> -Name "Base Application" -Version <23 version number> -Mode ForceSync
 ```

 If you're upgrading from version 21 or earlier, the workaround is slightly different.
-First, you must ensure that no duplicate records will exist in either table 1251 "Text to Account Mapping" or table 1252 "Bank Payment Application Rule" after upgrade. <!--the Czech-specific fields have been removed and the primary key modified.--> To do this, complete one of the following tasks before you upgrade to version 23:
+First, ensure that no duplicate records will exist in either table 1251 "Text to Account Mapping" or table 1252 "Bank Payment Application Rule" after upgrade. <!--the Czech-specific fields have been removed and the primary key modified.--> To do this, complete one of the following tasks before you upgrade to version 23:

-- Manually delete any duplicate records in either of the tables or
+- Manually delete any duplicate records in either of the tables, or
 - Upgrade to the latest [version 22 that's compatible](upgrade-v14-v15-compatibility.md) with the version 23 you're upgrading to.
 With version 22, the necessary data modifications are included as part of the upgrade procedures.

 Once you completed either of these tasks, upgrade to version 23 as usual.
 Don't forget to synchronize the base application using the ForceSync mode with the Sync-NavApp cmdlet.